-Climbing information for this peak is found on pages 302 and 303.
+Climbing and access information for this peak is on Pages 302-303.
 Victor Zhou and Livingston Douglas have provided updated route information which is set out below.

-Big Creek Peak is one of the biggest prizes in the northern Lemhi Range and the 58th highest Idaho peak.
+Big Creek Peak is one of the biggest prizes in the northern Lemhi Range and the 58th- highest Idaho peak.
 It is a popular destination because of its 2,517 feet of prominence.
 This page includes a number of photos and a route description by Victor Zhou for a route not included in the book.
+USGS Big Creek Peak

 Big Creek Campground Route, Class 2 by Victor Zhou

-Your goal now is to attain a small saddle northeast of point 7613 on the topo maps.
-The trail will take you maybe halfway there, but some XC travel may be required.
-From the saddle, travel generally in a northeast direction to the summit, eventually cresting timberline to ascend basic, mostly stable talus for the last 1,000′.
+Your goal now is to reach a small saddle northeast of Point 7613 on the topo maps.
+The trail will take you maybe halfway there, but some cross-country travel may be required.
+From the saddle, travel generally in a northeast direction to the summit, eventually cresting timberline to ascend basic, mostly stable talus for the last 1,000 vertical feet.
 Try to stay high on along this forested ridge most of the way, as venturing below it may increase your chances of encountering areas of deadfall.
 Round-trip route statistics: 9.5-10.0 miles with about 4,700 feet of elevation gain.